Count moments not steps

 Well, in March my Dad died from early onset Alzheimer's which he tragically probably got in his late 50s.
 I feel incredibly lucky that my tribe of a family were able to look after him in his final week at home, in his own bed.

 But I’ll tell you what, loss truly gives you new different perspective on life.

-You think you know how precious life is and how you must take every moment to appreciate it, but until you experience death of a parent or a close loved one (sorry to be morbid) I’m not sure it really sinks in.
+You think you know how precious life is and how you must take every moment to appreciate it, but until you experience death of a parent or a close loved one I’m not sure it really sinks in.
 At least, it definitely didn’t for me and I’d been writing gratitude lists for years.

-The other thing I learned from this experience is that the body that we’re all so hung up on - they are so, so just the shells we live in.
+The other thing I learned from this experience is that this body that we’re all so hung up on - it is so, so just the shell we live in for a while.

-As I watched my Dad slip away at each stage of the palliative care it became so clear to me how much we are not our bodies (kinda morbid but true, sorry.)
+As I watched my Dad slip away at each stage of the palliative care, it became so clear to me how much we are not our bodies (kinda morbid but true, sorrynotsorry.)